241209-JavaReactAWS/chan-zheng-project1/README.md

    cd techvault
    ```
 3. Run the application:
- You can run the application from IntelliJ IDEA by selecting the main class (usually annotated with @SpringBootApplication) and running it.
+ You can run the application from IntelliJ IDEA by selecting the main class and running it.

 4. Backend runs on `http://localhost:8080` by default.